 Check for a Thermostatic Expansion Valve that does not open, if defective, replace it.
-Replace the drier, evacuate, and weigh in the nameplate charge.
+Recover, replace the drier, evacuate, and weigh in the nameplate charge.

 c.
-Check the liquid line solinoid valve, it should have power to it, if not:
+Check the liquid line solenoid valve, it should have power to it, if not:

 Check the connections on the circuit board.
 The liquid line (or compressor) relay on the circuit board may have failed.
-If so, replacethe circuit board.
+If so, replace the circuit board.